hypersign-protocol/hypersign-auth-node-sdk/README.md

     } else if (messageData.op == 'end') {
         ws.close();
         $("#qrcode").hide();
-        alert(JSON.stringify(messageData.data.userdata, 2)) // This will be the authorization token you get once you are verified
+        const authorizationToken = messageData.data.token;
-    }
+        // This will be the authorization token you get once you are verified }
 };
 </script>